 Lights and water

-Use a full spectrum grow light, if necessary to allow for adequate growth.
-The light should be placed 4 inches above the top of the leaves.
-This is the set up I use in Canada to grow microgreens in winter.
-The light can be easily raised or lowered as necessary.
+Use a full spectrum grow light, if necessary to allow for fast growing microgreens and adequate growth.
+The light should be placed four inches above the top of the leaves.

 - Keep the soil moist.
 Microgreens are shallowly rooted and require more frequent watering than plants like lettuce, which roots more deeply.
 If the soil surface is dry you’ll need to water.